yyfyifan/practice-context-hooks/README.md

   Tap into the inner workings of React in functional component.

-  Hooks are just special functions that do different things in functional component, the following
+  Hooks are just special functions that do different things in functional component, like the following are vastly used:

   * `userState()`: use state within function components
-  * `useEffect()`: run code when a component (re)renders, just like componentDidMount and componentDidUpdate lifecycle methods
+  * `useEffect()`: run code when a component (re)renders, just like `componentDidMount` and `componentDidUpdate` lifecycle methods
-  * `useContext():`
+  * `useContext()`: consume context in a functional component